National Advance Care Planning Day

 The UK's National Advance Care Plan Day

-The UK’s national Advance Care Planning Day highlights the importance of Advance Care Planning and Advance Care Plans.
+The UK’s national Advance Care Planning Day highlights the importance of Advance Care Planning Advance Care Plans and sensitive conversations.

-It encourages society to document, share and discuss their wishes.
+The day of action and awareness encourages society to document, share and discuss their health and care wishes in advance.

 It emboldens and empowers care professionals through education, collaboration and the sharing of experiences.

-ACP Day 2026 builds upon the incredible success and impact of the National Advance Care Plan Days in 2024 and 2025.
-There are a number of ways in which you, your charity and hospice can get involved in the weeks leading up to the national day and on the day itself.
+There are a number of ways in which you, your charity or hospice can participate.
+Activities across the UK will take place in the week around the national day and on the day itself.

-In order for Palliative Care services to be available to all, special requirements and different ways of working is required for different communities.
+In order for Palliative Care services to be available to all, special requirements and different ways of working is often required.

-Due to a lack of education, knowledge and awareness many communities are marginalised and disenfranchised during the Advance Care Planning process.
-This can have a profoundly negative outcomes during the person’s life, at the end of their life and in the memory of loved one’s.
+Due to a lack of education, knowledge, pathways and awareness, many communities are marginalised and disenfranchised during the Advance Care Planning process.
+This can have profoundly negative outcomes during the person’s life, at the end of their life and in the memory of their loved one’s.

 Universal Advance Care Planning